Scleepy/StationApp/README.md

 In order to use this application, users must set up the BinusRecycleDB Database along with its API.
 Further explanation can be found in the link: https://github.com/Scleepy/BinusRecycleAPI

 ### Setup:
-- Once the prerequisites are met(database & API), you can begin the clone the "main" branch of the repository and run "npm i" run install all the dependencies.
+- Once the prerequisites are met(database & API), you can begin to clone the "main" branch of the repository and run "npm i" run install all the dependencies.
 - The .env file must be configured to your local machine's IP address by opening cmd and running "ipconfig":
 ```
 BASE_URL=http://[IP HERE, DELETE BRACKETS]:3000